-Management believes that due from broker for securities sold and dividend receivable do not pose any significant credit risk for the Fund.
+Management believes that receivable from investment sold does not pose any significant credit risk for the Fund.
+As at reporting date, receivable from investment sold was neither past due nor impaired.

 Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in releasing funds to meet commitments associated with financial liabilities that are settled by delivering cash or another financial asset.